DrGFreeman/pdfmerge/README.md

 1. Flip the document over and scan even pages into `even.pdf`.
 This will scan the even pages in reverse order (e.g. pages 8, 6, 4 & 2).
 1. Combine the odd and even pages with `pdfmerge odd.pdf even.pdf [merged.pdf]`.

+The resulting document will have the pages merged in the correct order (e.g. 1-8).

 ## Installation

 This packages uses the `pdftk` linux tool.
 On Ubuntu >= 18.10, it can be installed with `sudo apt install pdftk`.